About the Program

 Install lead-free faucets and fixtures

 Look for lead certification marks indicating the new product is lead-free, then replace all old faucets and fixtures.
-This EPA document will help you know what to look for.

 Clean your faucet aerators

 Sediment, rust, and metals, including lead, may collect in the aerator screen located at the tip of your faucets.
 These screens should be removed and cleaned regularly.
-For more details, view this document.

 Additional Information Resources